-This version of the disclosure document made accessible to the public and available on the Mirabaud Group website (www.mirabaud.com) is the latest version.
+This version of the disclosure document is made accessible to the public, is available on the Mirabaud Group website (www.mirabaud.com), and is the latest version.
 If the Firm has gone through significant change during the financial year, an up-to-date disclosure document will be issued and published as soon as reasonably possible.